 The Cathedral is usually open from 08:30 until 18:30 - these times are approximate.
 On certain days, such as Christmas day, the Cathedral may close earlier.

-A pay-per-hour car park is in operation in the Cathedral grounds between 08:30 and 19:00; parking is free on Sundays.
-The City Council operates a pay-per-day car park in Cathedal Square, immediately to the south of the Cathedral.
+Parking is available in the Cathedral grounds, open 24 hours.
+Parking is pay-per-hour Monday-Saturday and free on Sundays.
+An attendant is present Monday-Saturday between 08:30 and 18:45.
+The City Council operates a pay-per-day car park in Cathedral Square, immediately to the south of the Cathedral.

 A ramp for wheelchair users is available at the main entrance in the east transept (facing the Salmon Weir Bridge).